XingdongShi/Biosynthesis-mechanisms-of-medium-chain-carboxylic-acids-and-alcohols-production-under-different-pH/README.md

 $$[\text{HA}]=\frac{[\text{A}^-][\text{H}^+]}{10^{\text{p}K_a}}$$

-#### Table S1 The average concentration (mg-COD/L) of main products and their selectivity (electron/ carbon) for the microalgae fermentation reactor during the steady stage (mean ± standard error).
-If a concentration was below the detection limit, then the concentration was represented as 0.
+#### Table S1 The average concentration of main products and their selectivity

 <table>
 <thead>